MarkosComK/42-Pipex/README.md

 ### How it works

-    Creation:
+1. Creation:
+    ```sh
     pipe() takes an array of two integers as input.
     It creates a pipe and stores file descriptors for the read and write ends of the pipe in the first and second elements of the array respectively.
     Returns 0 on success, -1 on failure.
+    ```

-    Reading and Writing:
+2. Reading and Writing:
+    ```sh
     The process that holds the write end can write data to the pipe using write().
     The process that holds the read end can read data from the pipe using read().
     The pipe has a limited buffer size.
 If a process writes more data than the buffer can hold, the write operation blocks until space is available.
     If a process tries to read from an empty pipe, the read operation blocks until data is available.
+    ```

 Heres a example code.
 If you do not understand yet, dont worry.
 The next snippet will make more sense, but yet, test this one.